Table of Contents

 According to the American Congress of Obstetricians and Gynecologists, annual mammography should be offered to women who are 40 years of age or older.

-Screening for prostate cancer in African Americans and other men who have one or more than one first-degree relative who was diagnosed with prostate cancer at an early age.
+Screening for prostate cancer in African Americans and other men every year starting at the age of 40 years who have one or more than one first-degree relative who was diagnosed with prostate cancer at an early age.